 The game includes a variable level hint system that allows gamers of all experience levels to enjoy the game.
 Having it turned on to the maximum setting precisely defines what needs to be done next.
 Turning it entirely off sometimes left me scratching my head on what to do next, but I do enjoy the classic adventure game feel.

 This first episode was initially released on PC and later ported over to the PS3 a couple of months later.
 Episode 2 was released on PC before Episode 1 was released on the PS3.
 The frame rate seems to be a hit-and-miss, as when there is a lot of action on screen, the frame rate takes a hit.
-The fixed camera perspective does cause a slight annoyance on occasion when switching to the next screen; Marty will start walking in the opposite direction than what is desired.
+The fixed camera perspective occasionally causes a slight annoyance when switching to the next screen; Marty might start walking in the opposite direction from what's intended.
 This usually only occurs when the current direction is held when the screen switches to the new perspective.

 Back to the Future: The Game - Episode 1 can be beaten in a single afternoon, but it is well worth the price of admission as the $19.99 price tag covers all five episodes.